 Q. What are ISAs?

-A. Individual Savings Accounts (ISAs) are tax efficient savings schemes in two separate components, Stocks and Shares (SAS) and Cash Account.
-We offer a Stocks and Shares ISA that also allows you to hold cash as part of your investment strategy.
+A. Individual Savings Accounts (ISAs) are tax efficient savings schemes.
+We offer a Stocks and Shares ISA and a Lifetime ISA (see Lifetime ISA brochure) that also allows you to hold cash as part of your investment strategy.
 Investments in an ISA are free of capital gains tax.